actellim/ChocAn/docs/analysis.md

 ## Weekly Processing

 1. At midnight on Friday the system starts automatic weekly processing
-2. The Data Center reads all service records from that week
+2. The DataCenter reads all ServiceRecords from that week
 3. A Member Report is created for each member showing all services they received
 4. A Provider Report is created for each provider with the list of services performed and the total fees
 5. A Summary Report is created showing the total number of providers total consultations and the total amount paid